|Strathie Clan, Captain, rugby player|

 |I have some learning difficulties but rugby isn’t one of them!|

 Jason is the captain of the Unified Rugby team, known as the Strathie Clan, which is a physical activity programme for adults.
 It offers controlled contact rugby for both disabled (need to be able to walk unaided) and able-bodied people and aims to create a fully inclusive, adult rugby environment.
-The Clan trains fortnightly, but throughout the traditional ‘off season’ regional training and matches are arranged with other Clan’s throughout Scotland.
+The Clan trains weekly, but throughout the traditional ‘off season’ regional training and matches are arranged with other Clan’s throughout Scotland.
 The programme aims to provide an inclusive environment taking cognisance of any individuals specific needs.

 Jason has been outstanding at rugby.
 He has relished the ‘rugby way’ – the camaraderie, the respect, confidence, persistence, discipline, responsibility, the life lessons – it’s taught him life is always better when we stick together.